Backtest Performance Dashboard

 The right data.
 The wrong hierarchy.

-This project was an end-to-end redesign: from user research with quant researchers, to information architecture, to high-fidelity Figma prototypes.
+This project was an end-to-end redesign: from user research with the quant researchers, to information architecture, to high-fidelity Figma prototypes.
 The goal wasn't to add more data — it was to make the existing data actually communicate.

 The Problem